|It is said, anecdotally, that to become a master of something

 Personally, I have seen teenagers turn into incredibly

-powerful/skilled sports men/women with a lot less that 2000 hours of training.
+powerful/skilled sports men/women with a lot less than 2000 hours of training.

 If a student changed his/her sport on a yearly basis

-they would still be fine sportsmen/sports women having 2000 hours of training.
+they would still be fine sportsmen/women having 2000 hours of training.